 Some areas of service include - Denver, Seattle, Atlanta, Portland, Canada, Boston, New Orleans, Cincinnati, Pittsburgh, Puerto Rico, Toronto, Las Vegas, Cleveland, etc.

-April 2-5, 2019 - We have expanded our mission involvement for 2019 at the Port Ministry (formerly called the Seaman's Center) on Tchoupitoulas Street in New Orleans.
-We are traveling on Tuesday the 2nd and having time for some sightseeing in New Orleans.
-Then Wednesday the 3rd, we work at the center cleaning and preparing for feeding the ship personnel on Thursday at noon.
-Wednesday afternoon we will drive onto the Port of New Orleans with the staff of the Port Ministry and get an idea of the scope of their ministry.
-On Thursday the 4th, we will cook and serve meals and witness to cruise ship workers at the Center.
-Friday the 5th, we will attend the Senior Fest Celebration at the New Orleans Baptist Theological Seminary.
+(Report from 2019) We have expanded our mission involvement at the Port Ministry (formerly called the Seaman's Center) on Tchoupitoulas Street in New Orleans.
+We traveled on Tuesday.
+Then Wednesday we worked at the center cleaning and preparing for feeding the ship personnel on Thursday at noon.
+Wednesday afternoon we drove onto the Port of New Orleans with the staff of the Port Ministry to get an idea of the scope of their ministry.
+On Thursday the 4th, we cooked and served meals and witnessed to cruise ship workers at the Center.
+Friday, we attended the Senior Fest Celebration at the New Orleans Baptist Theological Seminary.

 Bring food items in January and July for the waiting areas for the families of children who are in the hospital.
 Many of these children spend months at the hospital with critical illnesses.
 This is an opportunity for us to minister to their parents who may have to stay at the hospital with their child for that entire duration.
 You may bring your food donations to the church office.